-We intend to further develop our procurement and audit processes over the coming financial year and we will strive to develop and improve our contractual processes using a risk based approach.
+We intend to continue developing our procurement and audit processes over the coming financial year and we will continue to develop and improve our contractual processes, including implementing enhanced due diligence, using a risk-based approach.

 Whilst we consider our directly employed staff to be relatively low risk in relation to the potential for modern slavery and human trafficking, and we take steps to minimise the risk in our supply chain, we are aware that modern slavery remains a pressing issue.
-It is for this reason, we plan to continue to discuss modern slavery and human trafficking issues with our ESG workstream, look at relevant pro-bono opportunities and will continue to work with JWB in Asia, helping to provide justice for migrant domestic workers and to support JWB as an organisation.
+It is for this reason, we continue to discuss modern slavery and human trafficking issues with our ESG workstream, look at relevant pro-bono opportunities and continue to work with JWB in Asia, helping to provide justice for migrant domestic workers and to support JWB as an organisation.